AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

 ```
 error InsufficientBalance(uint requested, uint available);
 ```
-- this error is used when someone
+- this error is used when someone tries to send more coins than they have
+- it takes two values:
+    - requested: how much the user wants to send
+    - available: how much they actually have